All Episodes

 These are the people who have the right to do that.

-So they have to make up these scenarios, lie about what the President's doing, lie about what Alito wanted to do.
+So they have to make up these scenarios, lie about what the president's doing, lie about what Alito wanted to do.

-Strip searching ten-year-old girls is fine.
+Strip searching 10-year-old girls is fine.

-In fact, it's fun, let's do it just for the fun of it.
+Let's do it just for the fun of it.

-You know, Leahy also got upset uh that an argument was made that attorneys general can't be personally sued for violations of the law.
+You know, Leahy also got upset that an argument was made that attorneys general can't be personally sued for violations of the law.

-He was he was he was astounded at that.
+He was astounded at that.

-Well, you know, it's very interesting.
+You know, it's very interesting.

 Members of Congress are constitutionally immune from private lawsuits while acting under the color of their official duties.